-For substances and mixtures covered by the UN Recommendations on the Transport of Dangerous Goods, Model Regulations, the precedence of symbols for physical hazards should follow the rules of the UN Model Regulations.
-In workplace situations, the competent authority may require all symbols for physical hazards to be used.
-For health hazards the following principles of precedence apply:

-- (a) if the skull and crossbones applies, the exclamation mark should not appear; - (b) if the corrosive symbol applies, the exclamation mark should not appear where it is used for skin or eye irritation; - (c) if the health hazard symbol appears for respiratory sensitisation, the exclamation mark should not appear where it is used for skin sensitisation or for skin or eye irritation.
+- 46. For substances and mixtures covered by the UN-RTDGRecommendations on the Transport of Dangerous Goods, Model Regulations, the precedence of symbols for physical hazards should follow the rules of the UN RTDGModel Regulations.
+In workplace situations, the Competent Authority may require all symbols for physical hazards to be used.
+For health hazards the following principles of precedence apply: - (a) if the skull and crossbones applies, the exclamation mark should not appear; - (b) if the corrosive symbol applies, the exclamation mark should not appear where it is used for skin or eye irritation; - (c) if the new health hazard symbol appears for respiratory sensitisation, the exclamation mark should not appear where it is used for dermal-skin sensitisation or for skin or eye irritation.